k-pohlmann/artificial-house-facades/visualising human evaluations of house facades/README.md

 Please note that each dataset folder contains folders "part1" and "part2".
 This is due to the fact that github omitts files, if a folder contains more than 1000 files.
 The dataset is only complete if "part1" and "part2" are considered together.

+Each dataset folder further holds a csv file with participants' ratings on the artificial datasets, which were collected in an online study.
+Each image was rated on a 0-100 visual analogue scale by 10-12 participants.
+The provided rating is an average across all responses.
+Please view our article for more information about the online study.

 ## Model Weights